johannburkard/Waldbeere/README.md

 * HTML
 * CSS

-A section may contain a control, which is a default that your tests will compare against.
+A section may have a default that your tests will compare against.
+This is called a control.

 If you only use one section, you are running an AB(CD...) test, if you use multiple sections, you are running a multivariate test.

-#### Creating a text section
+#### Creating a Text Section

-Use this if you want to test different texts, for example:
+Use this if you want to test different texts, for example on a button.

 ```javascript
 Waldbeere.tests = {